Look Before You Leap: Unveiling the Power of GPT-4V in Robotic Vision-Language Planning: Experiments and Analysis

 \subsection{Simulated Tabletop Rearrangement}

 \textbf{Experimental Setup.} We conduct experiments on simulated tabletop rearrangement tasks to provide a more rigorous and fair comparison with baseline methods.
 Following the setting in Grounded Decoding~\cite{huang2023grounded}, we develop 16 tasks based on the RAVENS environment~\cite{zeng2021transporter}.
 These tasks are categorized into two groups: a seen group, consisting of 6 tasks used for few-shot prompting or as training for supervised baselines, and an unseen group of 10 tasks.
 Each task requires a UR5 robot to rearrange the objects on the table in some desired configuration, specified by high-level language instructions.
 The tasks are further classified into two types (see Figure~\ref{fig:simulation}): \textit{(i)} \texttt{Blocks \& Bowls} (8 tasks), which focus on rearranging or combining blocks and bowls (e.g., ``put all the blocks in the bowls with matching colors''). \textit{(ii)} \texttt{Letters} (8 tasks), which involve rearranging alphabetical letters (e.g., ``put the letters on the tables in alphabetical order'').
+More details about the environmental setup are in Appendix~\ref{sec:app-simulation}

-Our comparison encompasses three baseline categories: \textit{(i)} CLIPort, a language-conditioned imitation learning agent that directly take in the high-level language instructions without a planner.
+Our comparison encompasses three baseline categories: \textit{(i)} CLIPort~\cite{shridhar2021cliport}, a language-conditioned imitation learning agent that directly take in the high-level language instructions without a planner.
 We consider two variants: ``Short'', trained on single-step pick-and-place instructions, and ``Long'', trained on high-level instructions. \textit{(ii)} An LLM-based planner that does not relay on any grounding/affordance model.
 We evaluate Llama 2 and GPT-4. \textit{(iii)} Grounded Decoding (GD), which integrates an LLM with an affordance model for enhanced planning.
 Here, Llama 2 is used as the LLM.
-For the \texttt{Blocks \& Bowls}, affordances are derived from CLIPort's predicted logits, while for \texttt{Letters}, we use ground-truth affordance values obtained from simulation.
+For tasks in \texttt{Blocks \& Bowls}, affordances are derived from CLIPort's predicted logits, while for tasks in \texttt{Letters}, we use ground-truth affordance values obtained from simulation.
 We use script policies as the primitive skills for LLM-based planner, GD and our \model.

 \textbf{Analysis.} The results are presented in Table~\ref{table:ravens_simple}, where each method is evaluated over 20 episodes per task within each category.
 We observe that CLIPort-based methods have a limited capacity for generalizing to novel, unseen tasks.
 Given that GD requires access to the output token probabilities of LLMs, we employ Llama 2 instead of GPT-4 for GD.
 As depicted in Table~\ref{table:ravens_simple}, both Llama 2 and GPT-4 exhibit comparable performances across all tasks, ensuring a fair comparison between GD and \model~(utilizing GPT-4V).
 While GD surpasses other LLM-based planning methods by leveraging an external affordance model, it significantly lags behind \model.
 This finding further highlights the benefits of synergistic reasoning between vision and language for high-level robotic planning.